adams85/common/README.md

 ##### Fast setters/getters for object properties

-This class also provides you with a few helpers to build better performing applications when reflection is unavoidable: `MakeFastGetter`/`MakeFastSetter` create you type-safe, fast accessors to object properties using expression trees:
+This class also provides you with a few helpers to build better performing applications when reflection is unavoidable: `MakeFastGetter`/`MakeFastSetter` create you type-safe, fast accessors to object properties (by wrapping property getters/setter in delegates or, if that is not possible, by expression trees and dynamic code generation):

 ```
 class MyClass